the-scouts/por/sphinx_source/chapter-9.rst

    * all water activities, except swimming, on class B1, B2, B3 or A waters;
    * all motorised water activities and SCUBA activities on class C waters.

 b.
 Members or associate members of Scouting wishing to run any adventurous activity must hold the appropriate activity permit where any member of the activity group is under the age of 18 or those Scout Network members with additional needs that places their mental capacity and understanding as below the age of 18.
 For joint activities with under and over 18 members the activity permit scheme applies.
-Where these activities are being run by non-members, see Rule 9.9 Use of External Centres and Instructors.
+Where these activities are being run by non-members, see :rule:`9.9 Use of External Centres and Instructors`.

    Note: This rule also applies to staff and employees operating on behalf of The Scout Association (or any Group, District, County or Country thereof).